Seagate/cortx-k8s/README.md

 >  :information_source: You can also use the latest released version of the CORTX on Kubernetes code via the **Releases** page found at https://github.com/Seagate/cortx-k8s/releases/latest

+2. For initial deployments, copy the example solution configuration file [`./k8_cortx_cloud/solution.example.yaml`](k8_cortx_cloud/solution.example.yaml) to `./k8_cortx_cloud/solution.yaml` or to a filename of your choice.

-2. Update or clone `./k8_cortx_cloud/solution.yaml` to reflect your environment.
+3. Update the solution configuration file to reflect your environment.
 The most common and expected updates are reflected below:
-    - Update all passwords in solution.yaml.
+    - Update all passwords.
 The `csm-secret` should include one special character in cortx-secret.
     - Update the images section with cortx-all image tag desired to be used.
         - Each specific release of the CORTX on Kubernetes code will point to a specific predefined container image.
         - This can be overridden as desired.